DHTMLX/docs-kanban/docs/api/methods/js_kanban_setsearch_method.md

 ### Description

-Looks for the needed cards by the required parameters
+Looks for the needed cards by the specified parameters

 ### Usage